This plan outlines important information for runners entered into the Peacock Challenge 55 (PC 55) on 10/21/2017.

-Due to the extreme nature of the course, distance, and climate, participants must have completed an official trail ultrarun (documented results via Ultrasignup.com) of at least 50 kilometers within the past 2 years (after June 1, 2015) as documented on Ultrasignup.com.
+Due to the extreme nature of the course, distance, and climate, participants must have completed an official trail ultrarun (documented results via Ultrasignup) of at least 50- kilometers within the past 2 years (after June 1, 2015) as documented on Ultrasignup.com.

 - HURT will monitor those who have registered who don’t have the qualifying standard on a case-by-case basis.
 Inclusion into the run does not imply that HURT feels said runner is prepared for the event.
-Please refer to the waiver at Ultrasignup during the registration process and ensure you meet the conditions stated before applying for this event.
+Please refer to the waiver at Ultrasignup.com before registering and ensure you meet the conditions stated before applying for this event.

 - The course is remote and very difficult.
 Course cutoffs have been established for the safety of the runner and will be strictly enforced.
 In depth course details and rules can be found at http://www.hurthawaii.com/peacock-challenge-55-miles.html.
 Keeping with the tradition of the HURT 100, and the HURT Trail Series, this event is designed to be a low-key event.

 - Entrants will need to sign a waiver upon registration at Ultrasignup to compete in the event.

 - 76% single-track trail, 24% asphalt road (Mokuleia Access Road / AKA Long Road).